eknuviad/domain-model-assistant/documentation/Unity-WebGL-NodeJS-Server-Setup.md

 The following steps can be used to host the WebGL content via Node JS server.<br>
 This is an alternative to serving the built Unity WebGL files over an Apache server whose instructions can be found here: [Apache Server Setup](https://github.com/eknuviad/domain-model-assistant/blob/main/documentation/Unity-WebGL-Apache-Server-Setup.md)<br>
-NB: *This was tested on Windows 10.
-Steps may vary for MAC OS* <br>
+NB: *This is not officially supported by Unity and more testing is needed to make sure the app works.
+These steps were used on Windows 10 and may also vary for MAC OS users* <br>
 ## Step 1
 Ensure you have Node JS installed locally. <br>
 The LTS (Long Term Support) version can be installed here : (https://nodejs.org/en/)